Visual Identity v3

 Hard guardrails

 - No text inside images.
-Generators (Imagen 4 Ultra included) hallucinate glyphs at small sizes; text inside hero PNGs degrades to gibberish at OG-card scale.
-Strip the prompt of any words that ask for typography, captions, labels, or titles.
-If text is needed, composite it with PIL after generation.
+Generators (Imagen included) hallucinate glyphs; text inside hero PNGs degrades to gibberish at OG-card scale.
+Strip the prompt of typography, captions, labels, titles.
+Composite any title as live SVG/CSS text (responsive + carries the accessible name) or via PIL after generation — never baked into the gen.

 Post-generation pipeline